TheSilvered/nest/docs/c_api/c_api-file.md

 **Description:**

-Calls the seek function of the file, see [`Nst_IOFile_seek_f`](c_api-file.md#nst_iofile_seek_f).
+Call the seek function of the file, see [`Nst_IOFile_seek_f`](c_api-file.md#nst_iofile_seek_f).

 ---